I. What data do we collect?

 |Local Storage||Data storage for information that are kept permanently in the system/web browser of the user until deleted.
 Data saved in Local Storage are not automatically available through the web server presenting a particular site but by relevant scripts (java script, flash) placed on the website or sent to the user’s browser from other servers (e.g. through placement of a partial code coming from another web server – Facebook, Twitter, Google social media icons).|

 |IndexedDB||Data storage representing an internal database of a web browser that is used to store large data quantities.
 The storage makes it possible to store data in a structured form and as files.
 Data stored as objects to which access is limited only for specific data sources – the domains or subdomains from which they were saved.|

-For instance, in the area of the Website we use the services provided by HotJar Ltd., which involve providing aggregate information in the form of a heatmap and conversion path, recording the User’s movements on the site, conducting research and surveys on our websites.
+In the area of the Website we use the services provided by HotJar Ltd., which involve providing aggregate information in the form of a heatmap and conversion path, recording the User’s movements on the site, conducting research and surveys on our websites.
 The privacy protection rules for the HotJar service are available on https://www.hotjar.com/privacy.
 According to the privacy protection rules, HotJar’s service does not entail collecting and processing any User information considered as Personal Data.